If you or a loved one struggle with opioid addiction, methadone treatment may be the right option for you.

 10. Methadone Clinics Can Improve Family Stability

-Finally, working with a methadone clinic and beginning methadone treatment can be instrumental in helping families and friends reconnect.
+Finally, working with a clinic and starting methadone treatment can be instrumental in helping families and friends reconnect.

 Addiction can be incredibly isolating, but having the support of loved ones makes a major difference in a person’s chances of recovery.